clokman/KFIR/queries/neo4j/neo4j_queries.md

 ### Format and Notation
 The .csv files may serve as a list of **instances** (e.g., a list of all unique titles, which would be imported as nodes in Neo4j), as **join datasets** (e.g., a list of relationships between two titles and article IDs), or both.

-The names of .csv files that contain instances (nodes) are written in capitals (e.g., "TITLES.csv", which contains a list of unique titles that can be used to populate the graph with nodes), and, all of their occurrences in other file names are also capitalized (e.g., TITLES_vs_articles.csv, which contains all relationships between titles and article ids, that can be used to add relationships between them to the graph).
+The names of .csv files that contain unique instances (nodes) are written in capitals (e.g., "TITLES.csv", which contains a list of unique titles that can be used to populate the graph with nodes).

 ---